AlexAltea/blog/posts/2016-10-12-xchg-rax-rax-solutions/_main.md

 This corresponds to the multiplication of two complex numbers:
 (a + bi) * (c + di) = (ac - bd) + (ad + bc)i.

+Note that it is using only three multiplications to calculate the four distinct products in the result.
+This is the essence of the [Karatsuba Algorithm] for polynomial multiplication (thanks [@eleemosynator](https://twitter.com/eleemosynator)).

 ### Snippet 0x22